Danielle Hogan [she/her] is an artist, writer, educator from Canada.

 Of Irish, Italian and French settler ancestry, Danielle lives as a guest, near Sitansisk [Saint Mary’s) New Brunswick, which sits on the unceeded and unsurrendered territory of the Wolastoqiyik, Peskotomuhkati, and Mi’kmaq Peoples.

-Her first book, LIGHT and MATERIAL: Weaving and the Work of Nel Oudemans, is due out before Christmas 2024.
+Her first book, LIGHT and MATERIAL: Weaving and the Work of Nel Oudemans, is out now and available online at Chapters, Amazon and Barnes & Noble.

 Photo credit: Kelly Baker Photography